gstark/newrelic_gvl/README.md

 *NOTE: This gem is still in development and untested in a production environment.*

+*NOTE: This [gem](https://github.com/speedshop/gvl_metrics_middleware) is very likely a better implementation and has hooks for New Relic built in*

 # NewRelic GVL Stats

 Ruby 3.2.0 allows for tracking of GVL status.
 This gem utilizes that API via [gvltools](https://github.com/Shopify/gvltools) to report GVL status for Sidekiq jobs and Rack requests.